MeigeYang/PrompSharePro/README.md

    - The main feed displays posts from all users, sorted by the newest first.
    - Posts include essential details (title, author, timestamp), allowing users to explore shared prompts effectively.

+### Improvement:
+##### After our sprint plan, we have added four addition features

+   #### llm ranking

+   Feature: Displays the average rating for each LLM type based on user ratings (out of five stars).
+   Rationale: Provides users with a quick overview of highly-rated LLMs.

+   #### User Post History

+   Feature: Lists all posts made by a user under their profile.
+   Rationale: Centralizes user activity tracking.

+   #### Favorites/Collection List

+   Feature: Allows users to "like" posts and save them to a collection accessible via their profile.
+   Rationale: Facilitates easy access to valuable content.

+   #### Subscription Sharing Section

+   Feature: Enables users to share contact details to pool LLM subscription plans.
+   Rationale: Encourages collaboration and cost-saving among users.

 ---

 ## Troubleshooting